Reviews You Can Rely On

 saw - we tested a variety of handsaws, and made hundreds of cuts to...

 We tested a variety of handsaws, and made hundreds of cuts to evaluate the precision, efficiency, and comfort of each tool.
+Credit: Cody Barz

 Hand Saws

-Last but not least is the good old-fashioned hand saw.
+Last is the good old-fashioned hand saw.
 This type of saw is best for cross-cuts, and unless you want to muscle your way through an entire log, hand saws are most practical for smaller pieces of wood or softer materials, like styrofoam, where the speed and force of a power tool may be too aggressive.
-If your DIY and home projects involve trimming the occasional branch or cutting styrofoam for school projects, then a good hand saw may be all the power you need.
+If your DIY and home projects involve trimming the occasional branch or cutting styrofoam for school projects, a good hand saw may be all the power you need.
 Depending on the style of the hand saw, it can also be perfect for more delicate woodwork, such as furniture making and other projects that require a bit more finesse.
-On the flip side, if you have a sturdy enough blade and are willing to put some muscle into it, a handsaw can be a good option for cutting thicker posts if you don't have a chainsaw but you can't quite get through with a circular saw.
-However, if you find yourself in this situation often, we'd recommend just biting the bullet and getting a chainsaw.
+On the flip side, if you have a sturdy enough blade and are willing to put some muscle into it, a handsaw can be a good option for cutting thicker posts if you don't have a chainsaw but can't quite get through with a circular saw.
+However, if you are in this situation often, we recommend biting the bullet and getting a chainsaw.
 Pros and cons aside, handsaws are generally quite affordable, and it never hurts to have one handy in addition to your power tool collection.

 Project Type